mateoguzmana/react-native-clocks/README.md

 }
 ```

+Take a look to the [example](./example/) folder where there are different examples of the clock's theming usage .

 ## Library Under Construction 🚧

 This library is still under construction, more customisable elements for the clocks are coming soon.